descostesn/introduction-git-bioit-workshop/README.md

 ![repository](pictures/First-steps-on-embl-git/step5.png)

   * A: Title of the repository.
 The lock icon indicates that the repository is private.
-  * B: You will see later on what *commit* and *branches* means.
-Aside from the indicated size of the repository (depending on the files stored in it), you can add a license (defining the conditions of utilization of you documents and code) and some searchable tags.
+  * B: You will see later on what *commit* and *branches* mean.
+Aside from the indicated size of the repository (113 Kb; depending on the files stored in it), you can add a license (defining the conditions of utilization of your documents and code) and some searchable tags.
   * C: The bell icon enables to define how you should be notified concerning modifications made to the repository.
 Star is functionning as 'likes' on twitter or facebook.
-The clone button is what you will use to import the repository on your computer or in a development interface.
 The fork button enables you to clone any (non-private) repository in order to modify it.
+The clone button is what you will use to import the repository on your computer or in a development interface (see next part on using git in RStudio).
   * D: Indicate the branch on which you are (see below on how to create and use branches).
+The current branch is called 'master'.
 The '+' icon enables to add new files or folders; you will almost never use this button.
-The history displays modifications made on your repository and the 'down arrow' icon is a download button.
+The 'History' (on the right) displays modifications made on your repository and the 'down arrow' icon is a download button.
+You can save your entire repository in a zip file on your localm computer.
   * E: This secton contains all the folders and files of your repository.
 For the moment there is only one file: 'README.md'.
 The 'Last commit' column displays the last modification message for each file.
 'Last update' indicates when a particular modification happened.
   * F: The README file, it is usually used to create the documentation of your repository.

 #### 6. Edit README.md

+Click on README.md and hit the 'Edit' button:

 ![readme modification](pictures/First-steps-on-embl-git/step6.png)